kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 The Kurtosis engine provides you isolated environments called "enclaves" to run your services inside.
 Let's use the CLI to create a new enclave:

 ```
-mkdir /tmp/my-enclave
-cd /tmp/my-enclave
 kurtosis enclave new --id demo
 ```

 The Kurtosis images that run the engine will take a few seconds to pull the first time, but once done you'll have a new enclave ready to be used.

-If we want to see if the enclave has been created we can do this:
+To see the enclave you just created, run:
 ```
 kurtosis enclave ls
 ```

-You should see the enclave list, listing the new one:
+You should see the enclave list, showing the new enclave:

 ```
 EnclaveID   Status
 demo        EnclaveContainersStatus_RUNNING
 ```

-It means that you were able to create your first enclave, well done!
-Also, we can check the contents of our enclave.
+You've created your first enclave!
+To check the contents of the enclave:

 ```
 kurtosis enclave inspect demo